shawnyse/awpblog/README.md

 * Added a function which could show who updated the comment recently.

-* Added verify code(which is drew by canvas on back-end) to the login page.
+* Added verify code(which is drew by PHP on back-end) to the login page.

 * Added Third-party login function adapted Github and Weibo.